OptimalBits/bull/README.md

 For the full documentation, check out the reference and common patterns:

-- [Reference](./REFERENCE.md) — the full reference material for Bull.
+- [Guide](https://optimalbits.github.io/bull/) — Your startpoint for developing with Bull.
+- [Reference](./REFERENCE.md) — Reference document with all objects and methods available.
 - [Patterns](./PATTERNS.md) — a set of examples for common patterns.
 - [License](./LICENSE.md) — the Bull license—it's MIT.